rushiiaher/WAD/README.md

 # WAD2 - Create a responsive web page which shows the ecommerce/college/exam admin dashboard with sidebar and statistics in cards using HTML, CSS and Bootstrap

+# WAD4 - Create a Node.JS application which serve a static website

+# WAD5 - Create a simple Mobile Website using jQuery Mobile